prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 ## Why

-Prometheus naming convention and OpenMetrics 1.0 recommend encoding metric unit as a metric name suffix.
-For counters, conventions recommend adding `_total` suffix.
+Prometheus [naming convention](https://prometheus.io/docs/practices/naming/) and [OpenMetrics 1.0](https://prometheus.io/docs/specs/om/open_metrics_spec/) recommend encoding metric unit as a metric name suffix.
+For counters, conventions recommend adding `_total` suffix, for info metrics, the `_info` suffix.
 This technique was incredible useful for humans to know semantics of their metrics when using Prometheus metrics (e.g. PromQL in alerts, dashboards, adhoc queries, in plain YAML form).
 However, these days we are hitting two main limitations of this solution:

 1. Inability for automation to reliably parse unit and type from the metric name.
 For example, you never know for sure if unit (e.g. `bytes`) is part of metric name or unit.
 For the metric type we saw accidents of naming counters without total or vice versa.
 The `_total` only helps with counters too, we have more metric types.
 This logic is preventing various innovations and features (e.g. Type-aware PromQL, seamless renames, smarter tool for metric analysis and processing, e.g. GenAI).
 2. Significant increase of the cases for series with the same metric name but different unit and type.
-For example, it is possible in Prometheus to have metrics with the same name, but different value types (float64 vs native histogram).
+For example, it is possible in Prometheus to have metrics with the same name, but different value types.
+For example `go_memstats_alloc_bytes` vs. `go_memstats_alloc_bytes_total` in Prometheus Go SDK, i.e. a counter and a gauge of "the same name".
 Additionally with OpenTelemetry metrics, per [dev-summit consensus](https://docs.google.com/document/d/1uurQCi5iVufhYHGlBZ8mJMK_freDFKPG0iYBQqJ9fvA/edit#bookmark=id.q6upqm7itl24), we would like to avoid adding type and unit suffixes to metric names when translating from OpenTelemetry to Prometheus.
 Simply removing suffixes might result in "collisions" between distinct OpenTelemetry metrics which have the same name, but different types (less commonly) or units.

-For those reasons this document explores ability to preserve type and unit as a separate pieces of information that can be reliably accessed, indexed and queried. **This essentially extends metric identity from just metric name to also unit and type**.
+For those reasons this document explores ability to preserve type and unit as a separate pieces of information that can be reliably accessed, indexed and queried. **This essentially extends metric family identity from just metric name to also unit and type**.
 We envision to solve it without breaking existing users (even when a feature flag is enabled).

 ## Goals